LoyolaChicagoBooks/introcs-csharp/rst/lab-searching-arrays-lists-maps.rst

 that perform searches on them and do *empirical* analysis to get an idea of how well each combination works.
-Contrasted with other labs where you had to write a lot of code, we're going to give you some code to do all of the needed work but ask you to do the actual analysis and produce a basic chart (using Excel or other spreadsheet/analysis software like OpenOffice, Gnuplot, etc.) You can use anything you like to make your charts.
+Contrasted with other labs where you had to write a lot of code, we're going to give you some code to do all of the needed work but ask you to do the actual analysis and produce a basic table.

+.. george can't wait.
+I do not know what tools you are expecting. chart (using Excel or other spreadsheet/analysis software like OpenOffice, Gnuplot, etc.) You can use anything you like to make your charts.

 The Experiments
 -------------------